robatipoor/pf/README.md

 # Define an alias in the shell profile for 'pf' with server address
 $ alias pf="pf --server-addr http://localhost:8080"

-# Copy a text content to the server with an expiration time of 10 minutes.
+# Copy text content to the server with an expiration time of 10 minutes.
 $ echo 'Hello World!' | pf copy --expire "10 minute"

-# Paste a text content to the file.
+# Paste text content into the file.
 $ pf paste --url-path "{code}/{file_name}" > my_file.txt

 # Encrypt and upload a file and retrieve the corresponding download URL.